ManjuLanjewar/VSD_HDP/README.md

 ##### Delay Table

-    In delay tables, there are delay values for varying input transition and output load.
+    - In delay tables, there are delay values for varying input transition and output load.
 For CTS: Delay tables for all buffers with their different sizes compose the timing models.
-To find a delay of a certain path, the delay tables of buffers on that path are used to find individual delays then those delays are added up.
-If two paths have the same buffer as load in turn driving the same load, then the signal comming out of those two buffers will have a skew of 0 (ensuring this will not lead to problems).
-For power-aware CTS, one of paths would be activated at a time.
+    - To find a delay of a certain path, the delay tables of buffers on that path are used to find individual delays then those delays are added up.
+    - If two paths have the same buffer as load in turn driving the same load, then the signal comming out of those two buffers will have a skew of 0 (ensuring this will not lead to
+      problems).
+    - For power-aware CTS, one of paths would be activated at a time.

+##### Setup timing analysis